preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/system/tokens-in-emails/index.rst

 Here you will find a list of Omnia e-mails that contain tokens, and the tokens supported in each e-mail.
 Also note that tokens must not be translated.

-(This documentation ongoing, more will be added soon).

 **Note!** In some files Subject is called "EmailTitle" and Body can be called "Decsription".
 In this document Subject and Body are always used.

 Announcements e-mails